 Pay a non-refundable deposit of $200 (+taxes & fees) to hold your place and the remaining balance will be taken 5 days prior to the course.

 MANDATORY: To take the bridge/recertification course your current WAFA or WFR certification must have been taken within the last 3 years.
 There are no exceptions for this.
 Once you have paid your $200 deposit you must e-mail [email protected] a scanned copy of your current certification in good time before your course start date.

 This course has several formats including the traditional eight day and offerings over 7 and 5 days.
 Each include a minimum of 70 hours (80 hours in Canada) of preparation, didactic, and practical time.
 Upon successful completion, students will receive a Wilderness First Responder certification and certification of CPR taught to an equivalent health care provider level.
 Certifications are valid for three years.
 The course is registered for 70 hours of continuing education credit through the CAPCE.

 Recertification can be earned at anytime during the three years following your course.
-Options include the Bridge (WAFA to WFR), Wilderness Advanced First Aid, or the Open Recertification course.
+Options include the Bridge (WAFA to WFR) or Wilderness Advanced First Aid.
 Click here for more information about recertification options.